Dame Linda Dobbs, the first black High Court judge, discusses a remarkable career of high profile cases.

-“I found out that the clerks would sometimes tippex my name out and give the brief to the male pupils.”
+“I found out that my clerk would sometimes tippex my name out and give the brief to one of the male pupils.”

 There weren’t only the clerks to contend with: “I’d turn up for a case only for the client to say: ‘I said I didn’t want a woman.’
 It may also have been that I was a person of colour, but they were too embarrassed to say that.’”
 Dobbs recalls that “it was never very good for my self-esteem,” but she learned not to take offence: “I could stamp my feet and make a fuss, or put my head down, work hard, and prove my worth.
 I decided to do the latter.”

-She did her fair share of sexual assault and murder cases (“they always gave the sex cases to the women”) before specialising: “My interest was fraud and regulatory work – the paperwork side of things.”
+She did her fair share of sexual assault and murder cases (“they always gave the sex cases to the women”) before specialising: “My interest was fraud and regulatory work.”
 This was exactly what she pursued before she eventually took silk in 1998.
 And not once did she consider leaving the profession.
-“I loved being an advocate once I was up on my feet.”
+“I loved being an advocate and being on my feet.”